devaminb/devaminb.github.io/README.md

-# devaminb.github.io
+# devaminb@github
-My personal CC0 blog.
+This is my personal CC0 blog where I will share some thoughts and some tips.